qiyuan-wang/hxValidator/README.md

 * Pure javacript, no more libraries for dependency.
 * Easy to use, only data- attributes and one line js.
-* Easy to customize, you can specialize those classes names and styles.
+* Easy to customize, you can change those classes names and styles * at your ease.
 * Easy to extend, you can write your own validating function for special inputs easily.
 * Supports validating inputs value with:
     - required